-- Complete Phase 3 clinical development and obtain regulatory approval for NiCord in hematologic malignancies.
-Assuming positive results from the Phase 3 clinical trial, we plan to seek regulatory approval for NiCord in the United States, the European Union and other geographies. - Advance NiCord for the treatment of severe aplastic anemia in an ongoing Phase 1/2 clinical trial.
-We expect to report preliminary data from our Phase 1/2 clinical trial in 2019. - Investigate the potential of NAM-NK in conjunction with therapeutic antibodies in additional cancer indications.
-We reported preliminary data from the first two patients with NHL treated in our Phase 1 trial in 2018, and we expect to report additional preliminary data from this trial in 2019. - Maximize commercial value of our product candidates.
-If NiCord is approved for stem cell transplantation, we intend to independently pursue the commercialization of NiCord in the United States.
-Outside of the United States, we may pursue the approval and commercialization of NiCord in collaboration with a partner.
+- Complete Phase 3 clinical development and obtain regulatory approval for omidubicel in hematologic malignancies.
+Assuming positive results from the Phase 3 clinical trial, we plan to seek regulatory approval for omidubicel in the United States, the European Union and other geographies.
+We have entered into an agreement with Lonza Netherlands B.V., or Lonza, pursuant to which Lonza will supplement our anticipated capacity for commercial production. - Advance omidubicel for the treatment of severe aplastic anemia in an ongoing Phase 1/2 clinical trial.
+We reported preliminary data from our Phase 1/2 clinical trial at the 2019 TCT Annual Meeting.
+All three patients enrolled in the first cohort were successfully treated with reduced intensity conditioning regimens and underwent an HSCT bone marrow transplant consisting of omidubicel plus a haploidentical stem cell graft. - Investigate the potential of GDA-201 in conjunction with therapeutic antibodies in additional cancer indications.
+Data reported from the first 14 patients in the ongoing investigator-sponsored Phase 1 trial of GDA-201 in patients with NHL and MM demonstrated that GDA-201 was highly active, with three complete responses observed in patients with NHL and one complete response in a patient with MM. - Maximize commercial value of our product candidates.
+If omidubicel is approved for stem cell transplantation, we intend to independently pursue the commercialization of omidubicel in the United States.
+Outside of the United States, we may pursue the approval and commercialization of omidubicel in collaboration with a partner.

 - Centralize manufacturing capabilities to deliver a pharmaceutical grade product to meet commercial demand.
 We currently have limited in-house GMP manufacturing capabilities.
-We are building additional manufacturing infrastructure at an identified site as we prepare for commercialization. - Demonstrate NiCord's value through Health Economics Outcomes Research.
+We are building additional manufacturing infrastructure at an identified site to diversify production of omidubicel and as we prepare for commercialization. - Demonstrate omidubicel's value through Health Economics Outcomes Research.
 We believe that a favorable outcome of our ongoing Health Economics Outcomes Research analysis will inform price, reimbursement and adoption.
 Additionally, we are developing a reimbursement strategy modeled upon recently approved cell therapies in oncology through the New Technology Add-on Payment program. - Expand our pipeline of cell therapy product candidates by leveraging our cell expansion technology.
-We are utilizing our platform technology to develop NAM-NK.
-Additionally, we plan to leverage our NAMbased expansion technology for the discovery of additional product candidates.
+We are utilizing our platform technology to develop GDA-201.
+Additionally, we plan to leverage our NAM-based expansion technology for the discovery of additional product candidates.